 In my book, Teenagers 101, I spend a lot of time talking about parent involvement in their teenagers’ educations and lives.
 I cover do’s and dont’s in various areas of concern throughout the school year and provide the inside scoop on what teachers would love to tell you about your kids.
-Today, though, I’d like to concentrate on something that is hitting everyone hard right now – final exams and final grades.
-It’s a touchy month for teachers, students, and parents alike, so below are my Equitable Eight suggestions for helping your children self-advocate and take responsibility for their actions or in-actions.
+Today, though, I’d like to concentrate on something that is hitting everyone hard right now – the end of the school year, with final exams and final grades.
+It’s a touchy month for teachers, students, and parents alike, so below are my Equitable Eight suggestions for helping your children self-advocate and take responsibility for their actions.

-1. Now is not the time for teenagers to become concerned about their grades – that should have happened quite a while ago.
+1. Now is not the time for teenagers (and parents!) to start worrying about grades – that should have happened quite a while ago.
 Yes, final exams can make a difference in a course grade, but if a child hasn’t shown much interest all year, his chance of doing well on a final exam that serves as an accumulation of all he’s learned is slim.
 Encourage him to study hard, but let him know that learning is a process, and the process starts on the very first day of school.

 2. If your child realizes that she has not done the work this year that she should have, look ahead.
 It does little good to tell kids what they should have done; in fact, it’s much better that they come to this realization on their own.
 Once they do, take a constructive, forward-thinking approach so that they can learn from their mistakes and start the next school year on the right foot.

 3. If there is a question about grades, make sure your children handle it instead of you.
-Encourage them to speak to their teachers respectfully, to clarify how they earned the grade they did, and to plan for how to do well on their final assignments and exams.
+Encourage them to speak to their teachers respectfully, to clarify how they earned the grade they did, and to ask how the can do well on their final assignments and exams.
 Being able to self-advocate is crucial for success, and you will do your kids a huge favor if you teach them this now.

 4. If your child is not able to get answers to questions or truly does not understand her current grade, email the teacher and say that.
-Always approach these situations as a partner in your child’s success, as someone who is just seeking clarification.
+Always approach these situations as a partner in your child’s success, as someone who wants to work with the teacher for clarification.
 Do not contact the principal or speak to other parents without first talking to the teacher.
 Nine times out of ten, you will get the answers you seek and everything will make more sense after a simple email exchange with the teacher.

 5. Offer to help your kids with studying strategies or spend an hour quizzing them on their notes.
 Beyond that, it’s best to step back and let them take ownership of their learning and studying.
 Since you are trying to prepare teenagers for life after high school, it’s important to transfer the responsibility to them now and to serve as a support, but not a crutch.